Frequently Asked Questions

 21. What happens with CANCELLED orders?
 (CASH PROGRAM)

-If the order gets cancelled, the money would be deducted from the Distributor, but that customer will still stay assigned to that ID.
-This way if the customer does decide to order from us or wants to become a Distributor, they will be assigned to the original ID from the CASH program.
-The Distributor will go back into the normal rotation with the other distributors.
+If the order gets cancelled, the money would be deducted from the Builder, but that customer will still stay assigned to that ID.
+This way if the customer does decide to order from us or wants to become a Builder, they will be assigned to the original ID from the CASH program.
+The Builder will go back into the normal rotation with the other builders.

 22. Upline % Clarification (CASH PROGRAM)

-CASH allocations are provided to the 1st-level in-turn Active Distributor ONLY.
-The in-turn Distributor’s upline does not receive commission from CASH allocations.
+CASH allocations are provided to the 1st-level in-turn Active Builder ONLY.
+The in-turn Builder’s upline does not receive commission from CASH allocations.

 23. When will the CASH enrollment option appear in the Back Office?